A Golden birthday only happens once in your lifetime.

 It’s a great way to have fun while looking after the kids.

-The good music will truly make the party memorable.
+The good music (I’m singing to you doing The Hustle) will genuinely make the party memorable.

-Unfortunately for kids who celebrate their golden birthday before they reach the legal age, popping some bubbly isn’t an option.
+Unfortunately, popping some bubbly isn’t an option for kids who celebrate their golden birthday before reaching the legal age.

 However, there are a lot of sparkling non-alcoholic beverages to use instead.